 Tucked between Innsbruck to the north and Trento to the south, Bolzano boasts a quality of life that ranks at the top in Italy.
 No surprise considering it balances all the perks of a youthful city with old-world charm and sensibilities — all amid jaw-dropping natural splendor.
-In fact, venturing from Bolzano to the Dolomites takes less than 30 minutes.

-#2 Visit Bolzano’s Poetic Heart
+#1 Meet Bolzano’s Poetic Heart

 From the square, it’s impossible to miss the Gothic-Romanesque cathedral of Our Lady of the Assumption, which is the largest Gothic church in South Tyrol.
 The cathedral was originally constructed in the 12th century and took on its Gothic form in the 14th century.

-Crowning the cathedral is an ornately patterned roof matching the vibrancy of the square.
-Its steepled bell tower chisels into the sky.
-The stonework is striking.
-Two weathered lions guard its entrance and form the base of two columns supporting an archway.
+Two weathered lions guard its main entrance and form the base of two columns supporting an archway.
 A massively forged door with curious carvings of the Isarco river and the Dolomites welcomes worshipers.

-Leaving the cathedral, head to the Via Portici (also called Laubengasse) just north of the square.
+Leaving the cathedral, head to the Via dei Portici (also called Laubengasse) just north of the square.
 This street was the first to ever run through Bolzano.
-A pulsating center of trade for nearly 1,000 years, arcaded shops now greet you on both sides for as far as the eye can see.
+A pulsating center of trade for nearly 1,000 years, it is undoubtedly one of the most enthralling places to walk in all of South Tyrol.

+You can simply walk along appreciating the many storefronts, but the real gems are inside.
+You’ll find everything from traditional crafts and attire to artwork and designer clothing.
 Even if you don’t intend to purchase any goods, be sure to peek into a few shops.
-Many walls still showcase ancient frescoes revealing age-old market scenes.
+Many walls still feature ancient frescoes revealing age-old market scenes.

+Along Via dei Portici, you’ll also find the Mercantile Museum and Mercantile Palace founded by Claudia de‘ Medici.
+This is the only Renaissance-style building in Bolzano.
 It once served as a court of justice for the Mercantile Court.
 Today, the museum tells the fascinating story of Bolzano’s economic importance through the centuries.

-#4 Enjoy an Authentic South Tyrolean Lunch
+#3 Savor an Authentic South Tyrolean Lunch

 After consuming so much history, art and architecture it’s only natural to settle in for a long lunch.
 Experience a true South Tyrolean meal with a glass of the region’s celebrated wine at Wirtshaus Vögele.